-As the FTC itself has no legal personality (it is an autonomous pool of assets held jointly by a different number of entities), its management is entrusted to the Fund Manager, who must manage the fund in accordance with the fund regulation and with certain legal limitations on the management of the FTC such as, for example, the requirement that the Funds' funds are used for the initial or subsequent acquisition of credits (for securitisation purposes) and that such credits represent at least 75 per cent of the securitisation funds' assets.
+As the FTC itself has no legal personality (it is an autonomous pool of assets held jointly by a different number of entities), its management is entrusted to the Fund Manager, which must manage the fund in accordance with the fund regulation and with certain legal limitations on the management of the FTC such as, for example, the requirement that the Funds' funds are used for the initial or subsequent acquisition of credits (for securitisation purposes) and that such credits represent at least 75 per cent of the securitisation funds' assets.

 It is also relevant to note the fact that Fund Managers are subject to specific capital adequacy requirements.
-A minimum share capital requirement of EUR 250,000 applies while they must have own funds which are equal to, or higher than, a certain percentage of the net value of all funds managed: up to EUR 75 million - 0.5 per cent; and in excess of EUR 75 million - 0.1 per cent.
+A minimum share capital requirement of EUR 125,000 applies while they must have own funds which are equal to, or higher than, a certain percentage of the net value of all funds managed.

-Securitisation companies are companies which are required to: (i) qualify as a public limited liability company whose share capital is represented by nominative shares; (ii) include in its name the expression "STC"; and (iii) be exclusively engaged in the carrying out of securitisation transactions by means of acquiring, managing and transferring receivables and of issuing notes as a source of financing such acquisitions.
+STCs are companies which are required to: (i) qualify as a public limited liability company whose share capital is represented by nominative book-entry shares; (ii) include in its name the expression "STC"; and (iii) be exclusively engaged in the carrying out of securitisation transactions by means of acquiring, managing and transferring receivables and of issuing notes as a source of financing such acquisitions.